TriLinder/QRCatch/README.md

 Go to [http://yourServerIP:5000/](http://localhost:5000/) and click on `Register a new player`.

-Input your username and click on `Register`.
+Input your username and, if you want, set a background and text color for the leaderboard.

+Click on `Register`.

 <img title="" src="readme-images/playerInfo.jpg" alt="playerInfo.jpg" width="356">